 DOC: concentration

-Across the Leech WSA monitoring sites, the condition with greatest influence on NOM concentration (DOC) was found to be sampling stage, followed by antecedent 7-day air temperature and then antecedent wetness (30-day rain).
+Across the Leech WSA monitoring sites, the hydroclimatic condition with greatest influence on NOM concentration (DOC) was found to be sampling stage, followed by antecedent 7-day air temperature and then antecedent wetness (30-day rain).
 The top three watershed characteristic predictors for NOM concentrations were slope, percent of the basin underlain by metamorphic parent material and average tree age (Figure 14).